awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 1. Mount the Amazon EFS file system on your on\-premises server\.

-For detailed steps, see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.
+For detailed steps, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

 ## Implementation Summary<a name="how-it-works-implementation"></a>